-The Fund generally is required to withhold and remit to the U.S. Treasury a percentage of the taxable dividends or gross sale proceeds paid to any individual shareholder who (i) fails to properly furnish the Fund with a correct taxpayer identification number ("TIN"), (ii) has been identified by the IRS as otherwise subject to backup withholding, or (iii) fails to certify to the Fund that the shareholder is a U.S. person that is not subject to such withholding.
+The Fund generally is required to withhold and remit to the U.S. Treasury a percentage of the taxable distributions and redemption proceeds paid to any individual shareholder who (i) fails to properly furnish the Fund with a correct taxpayer identification number ("TIN"), (ii) is identified by the IRS as otherwise subject to backup withholding, or (iii) fails to certify to the Fund that the shareholder is a U.S. person that is not subject to such withholding.
 The backup withholding tax rate is 24% for tax years beginning before January 1, 2026.
 If a shareholder fails to furnish a valid TIN upon request, the shareholder can be subject to IRS penalties.